AnimatedDrawings/Server-Backend/README.md

 ## Introduction
 This repo is created to service result of [Animated Drawings](https://github.com/facebookresearch/AnimatedDrawings) to users.
-So, I add web-app(FastAPI) and docker-compose.
-You can use initial setting to checkout "initial" branch

 ### Network
 ![dockernetwork](/dockernetworkimg.png)